Kairos-Tek/qbuild-docs/README.md

 ---

-Request to approve the budget for Kairos team to the development of the Qbuild v1.0 solution (1st winner of Qubic track at RAISE YOUR HACK 2025): 24.65 bln QUBIC ($49,300 at $2000 per/bln)
+Request to approve the budget for Kairos team to the development of the Qbuild v1.0 solution (1st winner of Qubic track at RAISE YOUR HACK 2025): $29,000

 Wallet: FQJYDAAGMPTOSGYNHYOVVAANQMAAPIGZDCWKEUHBFCOTVANGLMBWMDRAHZMB